bkrieger/iPhone-app-TweetTag/README.md

 ## Availability

-TweetTag is available in the App Store!
+TweetTag was available in the App Store from December 2012 to March 2013.
+It is temporarily unavailable because of the deprecation of Twitter API v1.
+If there is demand, I will update the app to support v1.1 of the API at some point in the future.
+However, this cannot occur until Twitter updates v1.1 of the API to support Application Authentication.
+Without this support, users would need to login to Twitter to use TweetTag.

 ## License

-Copyright (c) 2012 Brandon Krieger
+Copyright (c) 2013 Brandon Krieger

 Contact me at brandontkrieger@gmail.com with any questions.